-The container is a classic, simple shape, importantly it has a wide top that allows for a generous arrangement.
+The container is a classic, simple shape.
+Most importantly, it has a wide top that allows for a generous arrangement.
 Warmth comes from the weathered terracotta, its subtle markings echoed in the mottled foliage of the sansevieria.
 Its glaucous tones are repeated throughout the planting, emphasising the texture and form of the plants while perfectly complementing the soft terracotta.
 Tinges of dark-red detail on some of the foliage highlight the various leaf shapes and bring a warmth to the planting.
-Mixing bold plants, such as the kalanchoe and sansevieria, with those of a softer texture, such as the sedum and crassula, will provide interesting contrast.
+Mixing bold plants, such as the kalanchoe and sansevieria, with those of a softer texture, such as the sedum and crassula, provides interesting contrast.

-Sansevieria kirkii ‘Silver Blue’, Unusual sansevieria with thick blue-green leaves.
+Sansevieria kirkii ‘Silver Blue’ (above left) Unusual sansevieria with thick blue-green leaves.
 20cm.
 RHS H1.

-Kalanchoe luciae, Large, paddle-shaped leaves.
+Kalanchoe thyrsiflora (above right) Large, paddle-shaped leaves.
 Prefers a sunny frost-free site.
 50cm.
-AGM*.
+AGM.
 RHS H2.

-Crassula rupestris subsp. marnieriana ‘Hottentot’ Succulent with snake-like stem.
+Crassula rupestris subsp. marnieriana ‘Hottentot’ (below left) Succulent with snake-like stem.
 Best in sun.
 15cm.
 RHS H2†.

-Crassula arborescens Branching succulent with flat blue-grey leaves that have a burgundy margin.
+Crassula arborescens (below centre) Branching succulent with flat blue-grey leaves that have a burgundy margin.
 Prefers sun.
 1.2m.
 RHS H2.

-Sedum burrito Low-growing succulent with thick trailing stems.
+Sedum burrito (below right) Low-growing succulent with thick trailing stems.
 Prefers sun.
 1m.
 RHS H2.